-Last Thursday we presented “Applied AI/ML in the Workplace – Geek Food for Thought” at the University of Texas in Austin Computer Science department.
-Thomson Reuters is one of the Friends of the University of Texas at Austin that gives students an excellent opportunity to engage with the industry and learn more about companies that offers internships or job opportunities.
+Last Thursday, we presented “Applied AI/ML in the Workplace – Geek Food for Thought” at the University of Texas in Austin Computer Science department.
+Thomson Reuters is one of the Friends of the University of Texas at Austin that gives students an excellent opportunity to engage with the industry and learn more about companies that offer internships or job opportunities.

-The speakers were me and Katherine Li, data scientist in my team.
+The speakers were me and Katherine Li, the data scientist on my team.
 Special thanks to our co-workers and UT Austin alumni, Cameron Humphries, Director of software engineering, and Matthew Hudson, software engineer at Thomson Reuters.
-Also special thank you to Jennifer Green, senior talent acquisition partner in Thomson Reuters HR, and Ana Lozano, events program coordinator at UT Austin who helped set up the talk.
-More importantly, thank you UT Austin students for attending the event knowing that we missed more students because of conflicting class schedule and mid term exams.
+Also, a special thank you to Jennifer Green, senior talent acquisition partner in Thomson Reuters HR, and Ana Lozano, events program coordinator at UT Austin, who helped set up the talk.
+More importantly, thank you, UT Austin students, for attending the event, knowing that we missed more students because of conflicting class schedules and mid-term exams.

-Through a couple of slides, I tried to make the point that students in the field of machine learning and artificial intelligence need to consider applying existing algorithms for their projects or their next start-up idea instead of building everything from scratch.
-It is quite understandable that students need to understand or even seek too contribute to the advancement of the core algorithms in the artificial intelligence.
-That is great and is very important but, unfortunately, it does not always lead to the next innovation or the next best product out there.
+Through a couple of slides, I tried to make the point that students in machine learning and artificial intelligence need to consider applying existing algorithms for their projects or their next start-up idea instead of building everything from scratch.
+It is quite understandable that students need to understand or even seek to contribute to the advancement of the core algorithms in artificial intelligence.
+That is great and important, but unfortunately, it does not always lead to the next innovation or another best product.
 The markets are hungry for applying artificial intelligence in the quickest time possible and in all the different ways that would have a societal impact.
 To illustrate the point, Katherine Li and I showcased four projects that leverage machine learning and natural language processing algorithms.
-We managed to get the applications working in a short time because we leveraged available cloud-based solutions notably Amazon AWS and Google Cloud and added our code for the projects.
-By spending less time building machine learning algorithms, we were able to focus more on the ideas and tie the different components into working prototypes.
+We built the solution quickly because we leveraged available cloud-based solutions, notably Amazon AWS and Google Cloud, and added our code for the projects.
+By spending less time building machine learning algorithms, we could focus more on the ideas and tie the different components into working prototypes.